1.0 Introduction: Audit Log

 - You can communicate with a Syslog server either over a non-secure connection or a secure connection using TLS.
 Depending on the type of TLS certificate that the Syslog server is using,

 - When you log an event in Syslog, you can choose to log it in different facilities.
 This allows you to filter your log for a specific facility.
-The facilities appearing in the Facility list are well defined facilities in the Syslog protocol.
-For example: User, Local0, Local1 and so on.
-You can configure the SDKMS system to use Local0 facility for instance.
+The facilities appearing in the Facility list are well-defined facilities in the Syslog protocol.
+For example: User, Local0, Local1, and so on.
+You can configure the Fortanix Self-Defending KMS system to use Local0 facility for instance.
 This will help in filtering logs from a particular appliance using a facility.

-A system event in SDKMS generates a log that has the following components:
+A system event in Fortanix Self-Defending KMS generates a log that has the following components:

-- Groups – The SDKMS group that the event belongs to.
+- Groups – The Fortanix Self-Defending KMS group that the event belongs to.

-- Apps/Users – The log message which can be user event or application event.
+- Apps/Users – The log message can be a user event or application event.

 - Time – Timestamp of when the event occurred.